 Chapter 9.
 Resources to Reduce the Social Distance between Police and YOUth

-However, after seeing a number of police officers from my department indicted and disciple for mishandling young men that they came in contact with, I realized that there was a need to give the youth in my community a voice.
+However, after seeing a number of police officers from my department indicted and disciplined for mishandling young men with whom they came into contact, I realized that there was a need to give the youth in my community a voice.
 This realization led to the development of the Teen and Police Services Academy (TAPS) so that the teens and the police could have an opportunity to learn from each other.

-Therefore, I was not surprised when I saw the angry Black Lives Matter protesters’ demanding better police service, voice and transparency because during our many TAPS sessions over the years we have heard horrific police interaction stories from our youth that would explain why they feel, disrespected, frustrated and angry.
-As the co-founder of (TAPS) I encourage you to read Police and YOUth because involving youth in all of our Community Policing efforts will better prepare us for policing in the 21st Century.
-Additionally, this Police and YOUth will also give you the reader a greater insight into the world of policing as well as issues faced by our youth so that we can develop additional strategies and training like TAPS Academy that will lead to safer and better police and youth interactions.
+Therefore, I was not surprised when I saw the angry Black Lives Matter protesters demanding better police service, voice and transparency, because during our many TAPS sessions over the years we have heard horrific police interaction stories from our youth that explain why they feel disrespected, frustrated and angry.
+As the co-founder of [TAPS] I encourage you to read Police and YOUth because involving youth in all of our Community Policing efforts will better prepare us for policing in the 21st Century.
+Additionally, this Police and YOUth will also give you, the reader, a greater insight into the world of policing as well as issues faced by our youth so that we can develop additional strategies and training like TAPS Academy that will lead to safer and better police and youth interactions."

 The publication Police and YOUth comes at a time when the nation is being faced with the necessity of rethinking policing in the United States.
 Penn and Davenport provide a foundation for addressing the issue of Police and Community.

 How did we get to this moment in history and where do we go from here?
 Is there any hope for improving the relationship between youth, police and communities of color?
-Police and YOUTH address these issues and presents data on programs that have been found to significantly improve relationships with the police and young people.
-TAPS Academy for which, Dr. Penn directs addresses the next generation of youth that are approaching adolescence and seeks to find ways to improve the relationship between law enforcement and communities of color.
+Police and YOUth addresses these issues and presents data on programs that have been found to significantly improve relationships with the police and young people.
+TAPS Academy, which Dr. Penn directs, addresses the next generation of youth that are approaching adolescence and seeks to find ways to improve the relationship between law enforcement and communities of color.

-This book provides the reader with a firm foundation of the history of policing in American and the incendiary relationship that this institution has had with communities of color.
-For the first time in our history, people and policymakers are acknowledging how law enforcement has ignored the crimes occurring against People of Color by the police.
+This book provides the reader with a firm foundation of the history of policing in America and the incendiary relationship that this institution has had with communities of color.
+For the first time in our history, people and policymakers are acknowledging how law enforcement has ignored the crimes occurring against people of color by the police.

-This is a great book and should be used not only as a text for Academics but should be required reading for every Police Officer and Trainee in the United States.
-The editor has included 10 take-aways for Police Departments as well as 10 take-aways for Citizens.
+This is a great book and should be used not only as a text for academics but should also be required reading for every police officer and trainee in the United States.
+The authors have included 10 take-aways for police departments as well as 10 take-aways for citizens.
 Reducing social distance and increasing diversity are the two important take-aways for police and citizens.
-There are eight more take-aways for Citizens and Police.
+There are eight more take-aways for citizens and police.
 Each take-away is important to move police and citizens close together.
-This book will created discussions for years to come about the mission and ability to create stronger relationships between youth and police, especially those in communities of color.
+This book will create discussions for years to come about the mission and ability to create stronger relationships between youth and police, especially those in communities of color."